TEXT BY NAVDHA MALHOTRA

 On the outside, the briefcase is a pretty standard ancient looking one.
 It has a grey coloured hard case with a snap-lock and leather interior.
 I am not sure how and if it could be locked.
 It has an inscription on the bottom-right corner on its front.
 ‘With best compliments from New Bank of India Limited’.
 A quick Google search reveals that the bank was originally established in Lahore pre-partition and was eventually acquired by Punjab National Bank in 1993.
 Maybe someone in the family opened an account with the bank and received it, for my grandfather’s family resided in what is now Pakistan and the family moved across the border during the Partition.

 Many years passed and the briefcase was not really opened or explored again, except to add important papers to its already existing trove.
-Then in 2007 or so, my grandfather’s brother visited us and being the only member of the family who spoke Urdu, I requested him to translate the family tree.
-And so once again, the briefcase was opened and the documents were extracted and touched and caressed, and for the first time, the gravity of what this document meant dawned on me.
+In 2007 or so, my grandfather’s brother visited us and being the only member of the family who spoke Urdu, I requested him to translate the family tree.
+And once again, the briefcase was opened and the documents were extracted, touched and passed around, and for the first time, the gravity of what this document meant dawned on me.
 When I was younger I thought it was cool that it was written in Urdu.
 Now, it troubles me that I can’t read or speak the language that my grandfather could.
 I feel like there is a part of my family’s history that is getting lost in translating it.
 In his handwriting, the family tree ends at my father’s generation.
 I have now tried my best to add to it.
 It’s tricky because so many family members are not around anymore and so many bonds have just been lost over the years.

 The briefcase continues to live in my father’s cupboard, like it once lived in my grandfather’s.
 People form associations with memory and for me, this suitcase holds the memory of my grandfather.
 It is significant because I was there when we first discovered it and because I have always regretted not being able to speak to him and have conversations.
 It was a very intimate moment that my father and I shared – to come across this incredibly historically rich and tangible sliver of himself that my grandfather left behind.